The Social Media Ban: Staying informed

 BUT – the Government has announced that there will be no ‘grandfathering’ for the social media ban.

 The National Cabinet is a group made up of the Prime Minster (Anthony Albanese) and the leaders of each Australian state and territory.
-It is used to help governments work together on important issues that affect the whole country, such as the proposed social media ban.
+It is used to help governments work together on important issues that affect the whole country, such as the social media ban.
 They meet online or in person to make decisions and plan actions on shared priorities.

 A bill, sometimes referred to as “The Bill”, is a proposal for a new law or a change to an existing law.
 Bills are presented (or ‘introduced’) to Parliament, where they are read, discussed and debated.
 Once Parliament passes a bill (when a majority of both the House of Representatives and the Senate supports the bill), and the Governor-General gives the Royal Assent, the bill becomes an Act of Parliament, and is then referred to as legislation.

 Once an Act has Royal Assent, it may come into force immediately, or may only come into effect on a specific date.
-For the proposed social media legislation, Government has announced an intended 12-month delay.
+For the social media legislation, Government has announced an intended 12-month delay.

 Parliament uses Acts (or legislation) to set laws using broad principles or rules – such as that under 16 year olds will be banned from social media.